Buzz pollination

 Buzz pollination is relatively well known (many people have heard bumblebees buzzing away while extracting pollen), yet there are many open research questions in this field.
 For the past years we have used simple experiments and lots of patience to extract some of the secrets of this fascinating buzz-pollinating mechanism.

-Early on my work on buzz pollination, my colleague Paul de Luca and I published a review of buzz pollination in Current Opinion in Plant Biology.
+Early on my work on buzz pollination, my late colleague Paul De Luca and I published a review of buzz pollination in Current Opinion in Plant Biology.
 Our review paper attracted the attention of the press, and we were lucky to have our work covered by Carl Zimmer in this New York Times article.

 Bridging robotics and buzz pollination

 We have been awarded a grant from the Human Frontier Science Program to develop a new generation of micro robots and deploy them to study buzz pollination.
-In collaboration with Prof. Noah Jafferis (Electrical and Computer Engineering) at The University of Massachussetts, Lowe, we will use these robotic tools to mimic buzz pollination buzzes produced by a diversity of bees from tropical and temperate ecosystems.
+In collaboration with Prof. Noah Jafferis (Electrical and Computer Engineering) at The University of Massachusetts, Lowe, we will use these robotic tools to mimic buzz pollination buzzes produced by a diversity of bees from tropical and temperate ecosystems.
 Instead of trying to replace bees with robots, we hope that our bee-inspired micro robots help us to understand how bee morphological diversity translates into diverse buzz pollination functions, and to highlight the essential need to conserve and foster bee diversity.

 Buzz pollination: Integrating bee behaviour and floral evolution